Contact our corporate or local offices directly.

 =ParameterName.
 For example, to map the value of the component parameter Capacitance into the component's Comment field, enter the string

 =Capacitance into the Comment field of the Properties panel, as shown below.
-A string defined using the syntax '
+A string defined using this syntax,

 Special strings are automatically converted for on-screen display.
 If a parameter that is mapped as a special string does not have a value, the parameter name is displayed in a gray color instead if the Display Names of Special Strings that have No Value Defined option is enabled on the Schematic - Graphical Editing page of the Preferences dialog.
 If this option is disabled, nothing is displayed.